piallai/glove/doc/readme/SaveLoad/SaveLoad_json.md

 ##### Remark 1

 Save/load of parametrization using *json* requires all the involved types (recursively) to be managed.
-If one type does not have both read and write possibilities (*i.e.* a full line of the list above), the the *.json* option of the Save/Load buttons will be disabled.
+If one type does not have both read and write possibilities (*i.e.* a full line of the list above), the *.json* option of the Save/Load buttons will be disabled.

 ##### Remark 2